schachmat/ingo/README.md

 style=epic
 ```

-If you remove the location flag from your programm, the config entry will be
+If you remove both location flags from your programm, the config entry will be
 rewritten to this:

 ```shell